parfaitementweb/wordpress-starter-theme/README.md

 ---

-> No specific footprint
+## Ideology behind this starter theme: No specific footprint
----
 This starter theme is based on the underscores.me file structure and only includes an additional and optional set of tools to ease your development.
 You will and can still develop your theme as any other basic Wordpress Theme.